-Forms of Attack Against the Ethereum Network
+Forms of Attack Against the Ethereum and Ethereum Classic Network

 All networked systems are vulnerable to various kinds of attacks.
-As with any computer network, the Ethereum Network contains certain flaws.
-For example, the Ethereum Network is currently vulnerable to a "51% attack" where, if a mining pool were to gain control of more than 50% of the hash rate for a digital asset, a malicious actor would be able to gain full control of the network and the ability to manipulate the Ethereum Blockchain.
-The Ethereum Network may be vulnerable to a 51% attack.
+As with any computer network, the Ethereum Classic Network contains certain flaws.
+For example, the Ethereum Classic Network is currently vulnerable to a "51% attack" where, if a mining pool were to gain control of more than 50% of the hash rate for a digital asset, a malicious actor would be able to gain full control of the network and the ability to manipulate the Ethereum Classic Blockchain.
+In January 2019, the Ethereum Classic Network was the target of a double-spend attack by an unknown actor that gained more than 50% of the processing power of the Ethereum Classic Network.
+The attack resulted in a reorganization of the Ethereum Classic Blockchain that allowed the attacker to reverse previously recorded transactions in excess of over \$1.0 million.
+The market capitalization of ETC also experienced a subsequent reduction following the attack, which resulted in a subsequent reduction in the value of the Shares.
+Although the value of Shares declined, the Trust did not suffer any direct losses as a result of the attack.
+There have since been discussions on how to mitigate future attacks by increasing the amount of block confirmations required to validate a transaction.
+The Ethereum Classic Network may be vulnerable to future 51% attacks.

 Moreover, The DAO was hacked in 2016, leading to the theft of 3.6 million ETH and, ultimately, a hard fork in the Ethereum Blockchain.
-See "-Introduction to ETH and the Ethereum Network" above.
+See "-Introduction to ETC and the Ethereum Classic Network" above.